Channel report

 • Search engine: Visitors come to your site after clicking a link in search engine like Google or Bing.
 Search engine traffic is a good way to gauge how visible your business is in search engines.
 Google is the most popular search engine, with a market share of over 90%.
 But there are many other search engines out there, like Bing, Yahoo, DuckDuckGo.
 We detect about 275 different search engines.

-Channel definition: source = detected search engine name, medium = organic
+Default values for channel definition: source = detected search engine name, medium = organic

 • Social: Visitors enter your site from social media platforms like Twitter, Facebook, YouTube.
 Social media can drive lots of new traffic to your site.
 When people share links to your site on social platforms, it can increase visibility and attract new visitors.
 Social media platforms grow in numbers, and we currently recognize about 75 different ones.